lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 ![](/images/multiplayergame/dnspy.PNG)

-The first security measure: obfuscation.

-Because of the illegal unicode polluting the program's symbols in the IL, editing and recompiling the program's IL with dnspy would be difficult.
+The client appears to be obfuscated.
+The random unicode characters could probably be cleaned with de4dot, but it's likely that additional obfuscation measures are present.
+This will significantly increase the time needed to reverse the client.

-There is one cool observation though: a 'CryptoProvider' class with hashing methods.
-Interesting.
+However, some of the class names do not appeared to be obfuscated.
+An interesting observation is the existence of a 'CryptoProvider' class with hashing methods.

 ### THE NETWORK
-Given that reversing the client would probably be tedious and beyond my skill level, I instead opted to look at the network.
-After identifying the servers of the game by clicking login and quickly tabbing over to wireshark, I set up a wireshark filter and started looking at the packets sent when logging in.
+Before investing time into reversing the client, I should take a look at the network activity of the game.
+To identify the game servers, I click login and quickly tab over to wireshark.
+Then, I set up a wireshark filter and observe the packets sent when logging in.

 The exchange when I try logging in with correct credentials:
 ![](/images/multiplayergame/wireshark.PNG)